-The Managing Entity shall subcontract with entities who qualify under Section 522(a) (42 U.S. Code § 290cc-22) and have the capacity to provide, directly or through arrangements, the services specified in subsection 522(b), including coordinating the provision of services to meet the needs of eligible individuals.
+The Managing Entity shall subcontract with entities who qualify under 42 U.S. Code § 290cc-22 and have the capacity to provide, directly or through arrangements, allowable services including coordinating the provision of services to meet the needs of eligible individuals.
+The Managing Entity shall conduct quarterly monitoring activities to ensure compliance with PATH Grant regulations and the standards set forth herein.

-To be considered for PATH Grant funding for the upcoming state fiscal year a provider must adhere to the following:
+To be considered for PATH Grant funding a Managing Entity must ensure the following: